by-dezz/jija/docs/manual/views.md

-## Views
+## View
 Views are the main way to interact with the user.
 They are responsible for rendering the data and handling the user's requests.

+The `View` will be called when the user requests the path specified in the `Endpoint` class.
+The `View` methods are creates by defining the `get`, `post`, `put`, `patch`, `delete` methods in the class.

 We recommend to create a `views.py` file in each app directory.
 The views are defined as classes that inherit from the `View` class.
-The `View` will be called when the user requests the path specified in the `Endpoint` class.
-The `View` methods are creates by defining the `get`, `post`, `put`, `patch`, `delete` methods in the class.
 You can define default and async methods.
-You can add serializers to the view by adding the `serializers_in` attribute to the class, it can be a dictionary or a `SerializersSet`.

 ```python
 from jija import views